osmanperviz/FeatureFlags/README.md

           Feature.config.test_value? # true/false

-If you value is string or number(NO PREDICATE) you will access on normal(Regular) way:
+If you value is string or number(NON PREDICATE) you will access on normal(Regular) way:

           Feature.config.app_id # some string or number

 ## Use Feature in your production code

-          desktop_subdomain = Feature.config.desktop_subdomain
+          desktop_subdomain = Feature.config.desktop_subdomain # eg. 'www'

-* or
+or

           if Flags.config.enable_some_feature? do
             #do something